webpack/webpack.js.org/content/loaders/thread-loader.md

 use: [
   {
     loader: "thread-loader",
+    // loaders with equal options will share worker pools
     options: {
       // the number of spawned workers, defaults to number of cpus
       workers: 2,